111 Church Street

 Georgiana ("Georgia") Smith Maxwell (1896–2000), a native of Mt.
 Pleasant, Iowa, was considered one of the most influential hostesses in Iowa City.
 She was a founding member of the Pan-American League of Iowa City, whose mission was "to broaden the mutual appreciation of the peoples of the Western Hemisphere," and was a longtime member of Iowa City’s Raphael Club, serving as both vice president and historian.
 The Raphael Club was founded in 1884 as an all-female social/literary/artistic club that studied copies of Raphael's drawings and other works of art owned by founder Mrs. Mark Ranney.
 The members would each research and prepare papers on the different subjects, then present them to each other.

 The Maxwells were also active in a number of social organizations, including Hiking Club and Dancing Club, and threw numerous memorable parties in their home, propitiously situated across the street from the University President’s house.

 The Maxwells’ heirs sell the property to the University of Iowa.
 Renovations begin.

 The house serves as the home of former UI Provost and historian Michael J. Hogan and his wife.
 In 2005, the Hogans move to a new home north of Iowa City, and the house at 111 Church St. is unoccupied until 2006.

 The Office of the Provost makes house available to visiting writers, graduate students across all writing disciplines, and creative writing undergraduates as a mixed-use living, working, socializing, and learning space called “The Writers’ House.”
 Four postgraduate writing fellows move in.

-The Obermann Center for Advanced Studies moves from its longtime home on the Oakdale Campus to 111 Church St.
+The Obermann Center for Advanced Studies moves from its longtime home on the Oakdale Campus north of Iowa City to 111 Church St.